JohnTelford/techtalkJohnBlog/_posts/2020-09-07-Fastpages.md

 ## VScode

 [VScode](https://code.visualstudio.com) is  my go-to editor for blog command and control,  text editing, and interfacing with *git* and *GitHub*.
-The [Github Markdown Preview](https://marketplace.visualstudio.com/items?itemName=bierner.github-markdown-preview) extension pack is  convenient  for  previewing  *GitHub* markdown blog posts while typing
+The [Github Markdown Preview](https://marketplace.visualstudio.com/items?itemName=bierner.github-markdown-preview) extension pack is  convenient  for  previewing  *GitHub* markdown blog posts while editing

-The *VScode* [Docker Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) enables  previewing the  entire *fastpages* blog from any *git* branch.
+The *VScode* [Docker Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) uses [Docker](https://www.docker.com).
+It  enables  previewing the  entire *fastpages* blog from any *git* branch.
 This is a much faster and safer way to view the  blog while writing new  posts, without disturbing the the blog public view.
-One can be working on several new blog posts on different *git* branches.
-When a new blog post is ready for public viewing, merge it with the *git* master branch  and  pushing it to the *GitHub* Repository
+One can be working on several new blog posts on different *git* branches, and quickly review the blog posts branch.
+This is possible because the extension has a web server.
+When a new blog post is ready for public viewing, merge it with the *git* master branch  and  pushing it to the *GitHub* Repository and update the public view.

+So, with *VScode* extensions one can preview *GitHub* markdown blog posts while editing,  be working on several new blog posts on different *git* branches, and quickly view the blog changes with a browser.

 ## Local Repository

 The local repository contains a copy the *GitHub* repository.
 Contents are edited using *VScode*.
 The *GitHub* repository is not directly modified.
 It is modified after edited files are saved, staged, a message is added, and pushed  to the *GitHub* repository